cosmicavocado/witticism-frontend/angular-witticism/README.md

 - I made a strong attempt at mimicking a game I've always loved
 - Game is mostly in working order
 - I got to learn a ton about angular
+- I can build on this and improve

 # What I Learned